ubc-subbots/software-start-here/README.md

 * Clion: https://www.jetbrains.com/clion/ (can be tedious to setup, requires an account)
 * VS Code: https://code.visualstudio.com/ (strenuous setup but very powerful IDE)

+# Git command line tools

+To use Git from the linux command line, follow the install here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 # ROS 2 Installation

 To install ROS 2, follow the tutorial here, https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Install-Debians/, please install the desktop version.

+Next, you will need to install the ROS 2 build tools (Colcon).
+Please follow the guide here: https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/

+# ROS 2 Beginners Guide

+The ROS 2 Wiki contains many helpful tutorials that teach the fundamentals of the operating system.
+We recommend completing as many of them as you need to from the Beginners set.
+As well, any other tutorials beyond would be benefical.

+# The challenge

+Using the Turtlesim package, write a node that commands the turtle to perform a sine motion.
+All of the information you need to complete this challenge using ROS 2 is available on the wiki.